John C. Haas: Philanthropy

 In 1960, Haas was named chairman of the William Penn Foundation, originally established by his parents in 1945 as the Phoebe Waterman Charitable Foundation, to address post-war social problems.

 In 2006, Haas and his wife Chara established their own foundation, the Stoneleigh Foundation.
 He credits his wife with the inspiration to use their personal fortune to target the needs of vulnerable and underserved children and families.

 In 2009, Rohm and Haas was sold to Dow Chemical Co. for $15.3 billion.
 The sale allowed Haas and other family members to substantially expand their charitable activities, through the William Penn Foundation, and the newly created Wyncote Foundation.
 The Wyncote Foundation has given substantially to causes such as the United Way of Southeastern Pennsylvania and the Philadelphia Orchestra.

 Throughout his life Haas was active with many charitable organizations, including the United Way of Southeastern Pennsylvania, the Boys and Girls Clubs of Philadelphia, the Natural Lands Trust, and the Opportunities Industrialization Center of America, established by Baptist civil rights leader Leon Sullivan.
-As a civic leader, John Haas helped to found the Balch Institute for Ethnic Studies in 1976, served on the board of governors of Temple University Health System, and was a trustee emeritus at the Massachusetts Institute of Technology.
+As a civic leader, Haas helped to found the Balch Institute for Ethnic Studies in 1976, served on the board of governors of Temple University Health System, and was a trustee emeritus at the Massachusetts Institute of Technology.

 Haas was instrumental in establishing the Center for the History of Chemistry (later the Chemical Heritage Foundation, now the Science History Institute).
 The John C. Haas Archive of Science and Business at the Chemical Heritage Foundation is named in his honor, and includes the Rohm and Haas Company archives.

-John C. Haas and his brother F. Otto Haas received the Edward Powell Memorial Award in 1987 for their philanthropic work in Philadelphia.
+Haas and his brother F. Otto Haas received the Edward Powell Memorial Award in 1987 for their philanthropic work in Philadelphia.
 They donated the award's cash prize to the Philadelphia Committee for the Homeless.
 Haas was elected to the American Philosophical Society in 1992.

 Political activities

-John was an early opponent of the Vietnam War.
+Haas was an early opponent of the Vietnam War.
 Seeing the dangers of the cold war and nuclear proliferation, he generously supported organizations such as Project Ploughshares.
 Haas co-founded several organizations, including Business Executives for Nuclear Arms Control (BENAC), Professionals for Nuclear Arms Control (PRONAC), and the Project for Nuclear Awareness (PNA).
 He was instrumental in supporting the Chemical Weapons Convention, signed by President George H. W. Bush and passed through the Senate during President Bill Clinton's term of office.
 He supported the START Treaty and the defusing of cold war tensions by Mikhail Gorbachev, George Bush Sr., and Bill Clinton, and the bipartisan New START Treaty passed by the U.S. Senate and President Obama in 2010.
 Since 2008, the John C. & Chara C. Haas Award for International Peace and Social Justice has been awarded in the names of the Haas's.